Deepakt46/cinemate/README.md

     ```bash
    npx react-native run-android

+# My React Native Movie App -CineMate

+## Component Architecture

+### Component 1: Splash Screen
+- *Description*: Displays a small animation while the app is launching.
+- *Purpose*: To give users a visually appealing introduction to the app.

+### Component 2: Carousel for Upcoming Movies
+- *Description*: A carousel component that showcases upcoming movies.
+- *Data Source*: TMDB API endpoint /movie/upcoming.
+- *Functionality*: Allows users to swipe through a series of upcoming movie posters.

+### Component 3: FlatList for Trending Movies
+- *Description*: A FlatList component displaying a list of trending movies.
+- *Data Source*: TMDB API endpoint /trending/movie/day.
+- *Functionality*: Presents a scrollable list of trending movies, offering an overview of popular titles.

+## TMDB API Endpoints

+1. *Upcoming Movies Endpoint*
+   - Endpoint: /movie/upcoming
+   - Usage: Fetches data about movies that are scheduled to be released soon.

+2. *Trending Movies Endpoint*
+   - Endpoint: /trending/movie/day
+   - Usage: Retrieves a list of movies trending on a daily basis.

+3. *Movie Search Endpoint*
+   - Endpoint: /search/movie
+   - Usage: Allows users to search for movies based on a query.

+4. *Movie Details Endpoint*
+   - Endpoint: /movie/${id}
+   - Usage: Provides detailed information about a movie, based on the movie's ID.

 # Design Explanations

 ## Movie Listings with React Native Snap Carousel, FlatList,Stack Navigation and Bottom Tab Navigation